ThevinduD/YC_Directory-Pitch-Startup/README.md

 ## Overview

 YC Directory is a modern platform designed to showcase and discover innovative startup ideas, empowering founders to pitch, share, and gain visibility in a fast-paced tech ecosystem.

 Built with Next.js App Router and TypeScript, the platform delivers a seamless user experience with fast navigation, responsive design, and scalable performance.

 Startups and creators can effortlessly publish rich, structured pitches through a Sanity.io-powered CMS, making content management flexible and intuitive.

-With Sentry.io integrated for real-time error tracking and monitoring, the platform ensures high reliability and a smooth experience for all users from founders to investors.
+With Sentry.io integrated for real-time error tracking and monitoring, the platform ensures high reliability and a smooth experience for all users.

 Whether you're launching a fresh idea or browsing for the next big thing, YC Directory is the digital stage for tomorrow’s startups.

 ## Features